 I am pleased to say that we have built up a House which is full of talented students all of whom have a broad range of interests.
 We have some fine sportsmen, we have some excellent musicians and can produce a House Orchestra of over 20 players, as well as excellent actors and artists.

-We are a cosmopolitan House with students from many countries.
-Our students are actively involved in the many weekend activities on offer, and I am pleased that the House is busy seven days a week.
+We are a cosmopolitan House with pupils from many countries.
+Our pupils are actively involved in the many weekend activities on offer, and I am pleased that the House is busy seven days a week.

 We have a strong Old Hodgsonite Association and I am delighted that they take an active interest in the House.
 We jointly organise a Careers evening when Old Hodgsonites come back and talk to present specialists about their chosen careers.
 The OHA have recently instituted a History prize for the Fourth form World War One projects.
 Their excellent website can be found at www.hodgsonites.com